daviddiener/daviddiener_hugo/content/posts/11tyGithubPages/index.md

     image: "cover.png"
 ---

-I recently set up this website to write and host ressoures about my studies, as well as my current gamedev projects.
+I recently set up this website to write and host resources about my studies, as well as my current gamedev projects.
 In the past I used overkill solutions like Wordpress to host information about my already abandoned gamedev projects.
 Later I discovered the static site generator Publii, which I used for quite awhile.
 And I would still recommend it, especially for non-tech savyy people.

 But this time I wanted to go for a more minimalistic approach, so I fired up Google and did some research on 'best static site generator reddit'.
 The most popular solutions seem to include Jekyll, Hugo and 11ty.
 Being a JavaScript fanboy I had too choose 11ty.

 ## Setting up the 11ty page on your local machine
-[11ty](https://www.11ty.dev/) has preety good ressources on how to setup a project in general.
+[11ty](https://www.11ty.dev/) has pretty good resources on how to setup a project in general.
 I decided to base my website on [this](https://github.com/11ty/eleventy-base-blog) example project provided by 11ty.

 After setting up the base project make sure that your package.json includes a build script like this: